-Are you an enthusiast who would love to learn more about wine wines yet you just don’t have the time to commit yourself to attending classroom courses?
-If the answer’s ‘Yes’, then perhaps the online classroom option is for you.
+Are you an enthusiast who would love to learn more about wines yet you just don’t have the time to commit yourself to attending classroom courses?
+If the answer’s ‘Yes’ then perhaps the online option is for you.

 The ONLINE WSET Level 1 Award in Wines course provides 4 weeks of online guided study.
 Student activities include weekly tasks, group tasting area, multiple choice feedback tests and videos.
 There are 7 modules to complete and you’ll be supplied guidelines on progression, however, you can login and get studying at home at your own time and pace.

 You can post your tasting notes on the Online Classroom for review by the educator

 We’ll have subject specialist educators on hand to provide you with the necessary feedback on your assigned exercises and they’ll respond about any course related queries you may have.
 Additionally you can interact in the forums with other students on the same course.
 Pretty simple and straightforward.

 Once you’re ready, you’ll have a full 12 months to come along and sit your exam!